International Undergraduate Applicants

 Home to three million people from around the world, Chicago offers practically unlimited cultural opportunities - from world-renowned museums and theaters to annual events like the Chicago Jazz Festival.
 Students can participate in Chicago Term courses and internships as well as outings to Chicago's neighborhoods, sporting events, festivals and theaters.

 North Central makes admission decisions on a rolling basis starting on October 1 for the next academic year.
-While there is no set deadline, we recommend the following priority deadlines for full consideration and to allow sufficient time for visa processing:
+While there is no set deadline, we recommend the following priority deadlines for full consideration and to allow time for visa processing:

 - May 1 - for the semester beginning in August